zsparal/api-documentation/source/reference/reseller-api/profile-create.rst

        .. type:: string
           :required: true

-     - The e-mail address at which your merchants can reach you
+     - The e-mail address at which customers can reach the merchant.

    * - ``phone``

        .. type:: string
           :required: true

-     - The phone number at which your merchants can reach you
+     - The phone number at which customers can reach the merchant.

    * - ``category``